-Spiti Valley, one of the world’s most beautiful places on planet earth and has some stunning landscapes, lakes, canyon, glaciers and snow cap mountains.
-As a result, adventure lovers flock around the Spiti valley from all over the world.
+Spiti Valley, one of the world’s most beautiful places on planet earth and has some stunning landscapes, lakes, canyons, glaciers, and snow cap mountains.
+As a result, adventure lovers flock around Spiti valley from all over the world.
 In addition, you will find a lot of bikers exploring this place.
 There are these little know villages where a few families have lived for generations without any infrastructure or connectivity.
-However, the beauty of this place and the considerate nature of people makes this place an ideal getaway.
+However, the beauty of this place and the considerate nature of people make this place an ideal getaway.
 One such village is ‘Chicham’.

 Chicham – How did I come to know this place?

 Exploring the Himalayas is something that I love.
 Visiting a place that is less crowded, peaceful, and away from any kind of mobile connectivity is what I like.
 This time, the trek was not the usual trek.
 I usually go on a hike for a few days.
 But, this trek was a summit climb to Kanamo Peak which is at 19600 feet.
 The nearest town to Kanamo is Kaza and the best place to collect all the ration needed for the trek.
 There is road connectivity to the basecamp, Kibber which is another village similar to Chicham.
 We reached Kibber a day in advance to get acclimatized to 14000 feet.
 The only village around is Chicham which is more like a backyard to Kibber village.